Working for yourself in Ashfield

 In the UK, approximately 15% of workers are self-employed.
 Before COVID-19, this number was steadily on the rise; there were more than 5 million self-employed people in the UK at the start of 2020, compared to just 3.2 million in 2000.

 But COVID-19 seems to have briefly disrupted this steady growth; bringing into light the many benefits and potential drawbacks of self-employment during a pandemic.
 If you’re reading this, you’re likely ready to take the leap to become an entrepreneur, freelancer, or contractor and need some guidance on how to get started.

 It’s important to keep top of mind that as with any new endeavour, working for yourself can be a huge risk, and proper preparation is key.

 Where to start

-You can also find lots of information on starting and running businesses, including marketing, finance, sales and human resources, on the ‘Start a business’ section of the Entrepreneur Handbook website and GOV.UK, in the 'Working for yourself' section of the website.
+You can find lots of information on starting and running businesses, including marketing, finance, sales and human resources, on the ‘Start a business’ section of the Entrepreneur Handbook website and working for yourself section of the GOV.UK website.

 You can also get help by attending a free business start-up course, such as:

 - Princess Trust

 - Kick off in Business Course